cg-dot/oai-reverse-proxy/docs/user-management.md

 To whitelist an entire IP range, use CIDR notation.
 For example, `192.168.0.1/24` would whitelist all addresses from `192.168.0.0` to `192.168.0.255`.

-To disable the whitelist, set `ADMIN_WHITELIST=0.0.0.0/0`, which will allow access from any IP address.
+To disable the whitelist, set `ADMIN_WHITELIST=0.0.0.0/0,::0`, which will allow access from any IPv4 or IPv6 address.
 This is the default behavior.